 All staff have a responsibility for Safeguarding no matter what their role.
-These are outlined clearly in Part One of Keeping Children Safe in Education 2019 which will be issued to all staff.
+These are outlined clearly in Keeping Children Safe in Education 2021 of which appropriate sections will be issued to all staff.

-We will ensure that a senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+We will ensure that an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
 The designated safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety).
 This will be explicit in the role holder's job description.
-This person will have the appropriate status and authority within the school to carry out the duties of the post.
-They will be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.
+We recognise this role carries a significant level of responsibility and they will have the appropriate status and authority within the school to carry out the duties of the post.
+They will be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.